ayrat555/fang/README.md

 ## Features
 - the Asynk feature.
 It uses `tokio`.
 Workers are started in tokio tasks.
-- the Blocking feature, It uses `std::thread`.
+- the Blocking feature.
+It uses `std::thread`.
 Workers are started in separate threads.

 ## Installation